One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Methods

 \textbf{Comment toxicity.} Our indicator of toxicity is based on the severe toxicity score provided by the well-known Google Perspective API~\cite{rieder2021fabrics}, which was in part trained based on Reddit comments.

-\textbf{Trustworthiness of shared news.} To measure trustworthiness of news shared by users we used the scoring of news outlets by Media Bias/Fact Check (MBFC).\footnote{\url{https://mediabiasfactcheck.com/}} More specifically, we focused on the the user-level average political bias and factual reporting level of links shared by CUs.
-The former is measured with an ordinal five-item scale on the US political spectrum, while the latter by means of six ordinal scores ranging from \emph{very low} to \emph{very high} factuality.
-To obtain the most representative level of users on each feature, we used the user-median on the ordinal scales; in cases in which the median was fractional, we rounded towards the user-mean level.
+\textbf{Trustworthiness of shared news.} To measure the trustworthiness of the news shared by users we used the scoring of news outlets by Media Bias/Fact Check (MBFC).\footnote{\url{https://mediabiasfactcheck.com/}} More specifically, we focused on the the user-level average political bias and factual reporting level of the links shared by CUs.
+In detail, median scores are computed for each user, based on the links found within the postings made by that user.
+In MBFC, political bias is measured with an ordinal five-item scale on the US political spectrum, while factual reporting by means of six ordinal scores ranging from \emph{very low} to \emph{very high} factuality.
+To obtain the most representative level of users on each feature, we used the user-median on the ordinal scales.
+In cases in which the median was fractional, we rounded towards the user-mean level.

 \textbf{Subreddit diversity.} Subreddits represent communities with shared interests, values, and moderation practices~\cite{weld2022makes}.
 We are thus interested in studying if and how users changed their participation in subreddits across the platform, after the interventions.
 Furthermore, measuring diversity in participation is important, since lack of diversity is linked to the emergence of echo chambers~\cite{matakos2020maximizing}.
 We measure subreddit participation diversity in a given period via the Hill diversity index~\cite{hill1973diversity}, which extends and unifies various metrics traditionally used for diversity, including richness (the mere count of types), Shannon index (a measurement of entropy), and Gini-Simpson index (a probability).
 We adapt the Hill diversity to measure user participation in subreddits as: